-Cross-Reference Updates

-Amend Classification 9016(1), Amusement or Recreational Facilities - N.O.C. - all employees other than those engaged in the operation or maintenance of amusement devices, restaurants or retail stores, for consistency with other proposed changes.

-AMUSEMENT OR RECREATIONAL FACILITIES - N.O.C. - all employees other than those engaged in the operation or maintenance of amusement devices, restaurants or retail stores

-This classification applies to the operation of amusement or recreational facilities, including but not limited to amusement parks, water parks, miniature golf courses, batting cages, bumper car facilities, archery ranges, water excursions/tours, laser tag, airsoft or paintball facilities, Nordic (cross-country) ski facilities and zoos, including veterinarians employed by zoos.
+Cross-Reference Updates Recommendation Amend Classification 9016(1), Amusement or Recreational Facilities - N.O.C. - all employees other than those engaged in the operation or maintenance of amusement devices, restaurants or retail stores, for consistency with other proposed changes.
+PROPOSED AMUSEMENT OR RECREATIONAL FACILITIES - N.O.C. - all employees other than those engaged in the operation or maintenance of amusement devices, restaurants or retail stores This classification applies to the operation of amusement or recreational facilities, including but not limited to amusement parks, water parks, miniature golf courses, batting cages, bumper car facilities, archery ranges, water excursions/tours, laser tag, airsoft or paintball facilities, Nordic (cross-country) ski facilities and zoos, including veterinarians employed by zoos.
 This classification also applies to the operation of golf driving ranges that are not operated by golf courses or country clubs.
 This classification also applies to automobile or horse racetrack operations by employers that are not public agencies.
 This classification also applies to the operation of athletic or sports venues, including ballparks and stadiums, during non-sporting activities, including but not limited to concerts and exhibitions.
 Boat marinas or boat rental facilities shall be classified as 9016(4), Boat Marina and Boat Rental Operation.

-Golf courses, er-country clubs or yacht clubs shall be classified as 9060, Clubs - country, er-golf or yacht.
+Golf courses, or country clubs or yacht clubs shall be classified as 9060, Clubs - country, or-golf or yacht.
 Traveling carnivals shall be classified as 9185, Carnivals.

 The operation of events, including but not limited to farmers' markets, flea markets, street fairs, swap meets, art or antique festivals, trade shows (public or private), fun runs, foot races, cycling events, marathons, triathlons and athletic charity events shall be classified as 9095, Event Market, Festival or Trade Show Operation.
+The operation of racetracks by public agencies shall be classified as 9410/9420, Municipal, State or Other Public Agency Employees.
+Bowling centers shall be classified as 9092(1), Bowling Centers.